chrisss/learningDynamicsInSocialDilemma/README.md

 ## Fundamental Questions

--Which advantages can an actor obtain trough learning?
+%-Which advantages can an actor obtain trough learning?
--Which learning strategies are effective, which are not?
+%-Which learning strategies are effective, which are not?
--Will the learning effect improve trough more complex strategies?
+%-Will the learning effect improve trough more complex strategies?

-(At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
+%(At the end of the project you want to find the answer to these questions)
+%(Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )

 ## Expected Results